When a Delaware LLC is no longer needed or wanted, the LLC owners consider to dissolve it.

 FAQs

-How Much Does It Cost to Dissolve a Delaware LLC?
+How Much Does It Cost to Dissolve an LLC in Delaware?

-Dissolving a Delaware LLC costs $200 for filing the Certificate of Cancellation form.
+It costs $200 to dissolve an LLC in Delaware by filing for the Certificate of Cancellation form by mail and $204 if you decide to file online.
 Expedited same-day processing is also available for an additional $200 fee.

 How Long Does It Take To Dissolve an LLC in Delaware?

-Dissolving an LLC in Delaware typically takes 2 to 3 weeks after filing the Certificate of Cancellation.
+It typically takes 2 to 3 weeks to dissolve an LLC in Delaware after filing the Certificate of Cancellation.
 Expediting options are available, but one-hour processing can cost up to $1000 extra.
+The Delaware government requires the necessary paperwork to be filed to formalize the dissolution process.

 Do I Have to Include a Cover Letter in the Certificate of Cancellation?